Mark-Assessment/v-butcher-zombie-shooter-m2-2/README.md

 ## Technology Used

-This project is written using HTML, CSS and JavaScript in Gitpod.
+This project is written using HTML, CSS and JavaScript with JQuery in Gitpod.
 I have also used flex-box and bootstrap to make the site responsive, and it is currently being hosted on GitHub.

 ## Features